AUBOCASSA

 Palate:

-The serene and bright landscape of Mallorca.
+It evokes the peaceful and luminous landscape of Mallorca.

 APPRECIATIONS IN THE VISUAL SPHERE